 Adding Positive Credit History to Your Credit Report

 A positive credit history is more important than ever.
-You need to have good credit to get a mortgage, rent an apartment, buy a car, get a good insurance rate, and sometimes even to get a job.
-More businesses will probably make the argument that they need to check your credit history before doing business with you.
+You need good credit to get approved for a mortgage loan, rent an apartment, buy a car, qualify for a good insurance rate, and sometimes even to get a job.
+More businesses make use of your credit history to decide whether to do business with you.

-There are three major credit bureaus: Equifax, Experian, and TransUnion.
-Creditors you do business with may only report your credit history to one of the bureaus based on their existing relationship with that bureau.
+There are three major credit bureaus in the U.S.: Equifax, Experian, and TransUnion.
+Creditors you have accounts with with may report your credit history to one or all three of the bureaus based on their existing relationship with that bureau.
 Bureaus don’t share information with each other under normal circumstances so there’s a chance some of your accounts may only appear on one credit report.

 How a Positive Credit History is Built

 It takes time to add positive information to your credit report so don't expect it to happen overnight, or even in a few weeks.
-You can help the process by being patient and financially responsible.
+You can help the process by being financially responsible and patient with the process.

 What If You Have No Accounts?

 You need open, active, positive accounts to build a positive credit history.
 If you don’t already have open accounts, you can try applying for the types of credit cards or loans for people with no credit or bad credit, like a secured credit card or retail store credit card.
 And, if you can’t get approved on your own, a relative or friend may be willing to co-sign for you or make you an authorized user on one of their credit cards.